Sound Transmission and Flooring Types

 When it comes to flooring, the more muffled the sound, the better, especially in a multi-story building, house, apartment, or condominium.
-Fortunately, there are several good flooring choices with effective sound dampening properties.
+Fortunately, there are several good flooring choices with effective dampening properties to reduce sound transmission.

 Sound is transmitted when hard objects, like hard-soled shoes, furniture, dropped objects, or even dog claws impact a hard surface, like tile or stone.
 Without anything to absorb it, sound waves can spread, multiply, and echo off the walls, amplifying even a small sound to a distracting crescendo with the right acoustics.
 Given a large room with high ceilings and hard polished floors, a simple walk across the lobby of an office building, for example, can become quite a distraction.

-Sound transmission is rated using three different standards, each defining a different way in which sound is transmitted.
-Sound absorption of floor coverings may be measured on two of those scales.
+There are three different standards for rating sound transmission.
+Each defines a different way in which sound is transmitted.
+The first two measure flooring sound transmission.
 The third covers room-to-room transmission, more appropriate for walls.

 IIC (impact insulation class) is measured in terms of sound impact, or how well sound vibrations travel through a floor to the room below.